needle-mirror/com.unity.cloud.assets/Documentation~/asset-database-uploader-sample.md

 ### AssetsEditor services script

-The `AssetsEditorServices` class initializes and disposes of dependencies required by `AssetManager` and `AssetFileManager`.
+The `AssetsEditorServices` class initializes and disposes of dependencies required by `IAssetRepository`.
 You can use this class to manage the Unity Cloud services and dependencies you use in your scripts.

-To open the AssetsEditor services script, go to your `Assets/Samples/Unity Cloud Assets/<package-version>/AssetDatabaseUploader/Scripts/AssetsEditorServices.cs` file.
+To open the `AssetsEditorServices`  script, go to your `Assets/Samples/Unity Cloud Assets/<package-version>/AssetDatabaseUploader/Scripts/AssetsEditorServices.cs` file.

 ### Organization and Project selector script

 The `OrgAndProjectSelector` script shows you how to do the following:

-* Retrieve organizations and projects from the Asset Manager service
+* Retrieve Organizations and Projects from the Assets service.
-* Select an organization and project from a list of organizations and projects
+* Select an Organization and Project from a list of Organizations and Projects.

 To open the OrgAndProjectSelector script, go to your `Assets/Samples/Unity Cloud Assets/<package-version>/AssetDatabaseUploader/Scripts/OrgAndProjectSelector.cs` file.